KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: The Halo model

 \subsection{Cosmological parameters}

 The cosmological parameters in our model are described by the vector:

 As mentioned in Sect. \ref{sec:intro}, the goal of this paper is to use the ESD, $w_{\mathrm{p}}$ and SMF data to constrain $\sigma_8$ and $\Omega_{\mathrm{m}}$.
 Because of that, we set the priors for those two parameters to be uninformative and set their ranges following the latest KiDS cosmic shear analysis \citep{Asgari2020}.
 The last 3 cosmological parameters are shown to be poorly constrained using the ESD, $w_{\mathrm{p}}$, and SMF data \citep{Cacciato2012, Mandelbaum2013}, thus they form a set of secondary cosmological parameters with informative priors.
-Priors and their ranges can be found in Table \ref{tab:results}.
+Priors and their ranges can be found in Table \ref{tab:results}\footnote{Our prior range is larger than the range of available nodes in the \textsc{DarkQuest} emulator.
+Owing due to the iterative updates to the $\beta^{\mathrm{NL}}$ estimation and the quick convergence we find towards parameters within the emulator's range, this does not pose an issue.}.
 In Appendix \ref{sec:prior} we verify that our choice of priors do not inform the main cosmological parameters.